 NOTE ββ The resulting color gain function is equivalent to an adaptive gain curve from ICC Adaptive Gain Curve.

-If it is the case that all components of
+NOTE ββ If it is the case that all components of are equal, then the function needs to be evaluated only once.

 NOTE ββ The zero color gain function is the color gain function that is applied to the baseline image when performing headroom-adaptive tone mapping with the targeted HDR headroom parameter equal to the baseline HDR headroom.